birc-ctib/command-line-python/README.md

 bazqux
 ```

-(the `;` enables me to put multiple commands on the same line, so they are executed in order, and I just used it here so you could actually see that we didn't get a newline after `foo` and `baz`, where we used `-n`).
+(the `;` enables me to put multiple commands on the same line, so they are executed in order, and it was just used here so you could actually see that we didn't get a newline after `foo` and `baz`, where we used `-n`).

 There are sophisticated modules for parsing command line arguments for you, and we will see one in later projects, but it isn't hard to do ourselves.
 Here is a simple function that will split arguments that start with a `-` from those that do not: